 Dad with dementia’s piano playing is a powerful reminder that music heals

-The sweet-sounding melody, ‘Where’s The Sunshine’, was penned by 80-year-old pensioner Paul Harvey in the 1980s while he was working as head of music and drama at Imberhorne School.
+In the video 80-year-old Paul plays an elegant melody, ‘Where’s The Sunshine’, a piece he had written over 30 years ago while he was working as head of music and drama at Imberhorne School.

 And although Paul now lives with dementia, the video shows him recalling the music and performing his piece perfectly.

 Now, Paul’s music-making has inspired a £1m charity donation from Sir Tom Hunter, Scotland’s first ever billionaire.
 Hunter says the donation will be split between the Alzheimer's Society and Music for Dementia.

 Dad’s ability to improvise and compose beautiful melodies on the fly has always amazed me.— Nick Harvey (@mrnickharvey) September 17, 2020